rail44/hoge/README.md

 Device configuration for ZUK Z2 (z2_plus).

-Based on the work of davidevinavil and Fedor917.
+Based on the work of ontherunvaro, davidevinavil and Fedor917.

-This branch is for building LineageOS 14.1
+This branch is for building CypherOS 3.6.1